 Patriot Guard Riders by Ellen Frick takes us on a solemn ride to funerals of soldiers killed in action.
 Our guides are a 250,000-strong motorcycle group that formed to protect grieving families from harassment by a Westboro Baptist Church, a hate group.
 The riders escort fallen soldiers from airfield to grave, and form a protective shield of honor and respect.
 Soldiers are dying and families are suffering.
 The film reveals an unlikely but powerful bond between the riders, the grieving families and the military.
 Their stories chronicle a new kind of patriotism in America, where we honor the troops even if we don't believe in war.

-In New American Soldier, directors Anna Belle Peevey and Emma Cott tackled two hot-button issues in US politics: immigration and the wars in Iraq and Afghanistan.
+In New American Soldier (no longer distributed by New Day Films), directors Anna Belle Peevey and Emma Cott tackled two hot-button issues in US politics: immigration and the wars in Iraq and Afghanistan.
 They captured the stories of three immigrant soldiers through training and deployment, as they took steps towards US citizenship.
 For each soldier, the Army provided an opportunity.
 Clarissa Calderón emigrated from Peru as a young girl and didn’t think of enlisting until a recruiter told her the Army would pay for medical school.
 Seth Donkor won the visa lottery in Ghana and was able to live out his Rambo fantasy as a private in the US Army.
 And for Victor Toledo Pulido, whose family walked across the US-Mexico border when he was seven, the Army offered a way out of the farmlands of California's Central Valley.

 Finally, in her film Hunting in Wartime, Samantha Farinella documented the longer lasting effects of war, profiling Tlingit Native Americans from the village of Hoonah, Alaska, who served in the Vietnam War.
 Their stories capture the complexity of serving a country that systematically oppressed them — a government that prohibited the Tlingit language, over-logged their forests, and established laws that robbed returning vets of their ancestral trade as fishermen.
 Many of the vets succumbed to the horrors of alcoholism, PTSD and suicide.
 Some were able to climb back out to lead the next generation back to their Tlingit heritage.
 “It was my privilege that the veterans on the island entrusted me with their experiences,” Farinella says.
 “Their unique stories offer a new perspective on the Vietnam War — and war in general — from a group that is rarely heard, much less seen.”